Blog › Methodology

 The bar every strategy had to clear

 None of this means anything unless the test is identical and decided before the results come in.
-Ours is, and it is deliberately strict — it's the bar we use before risking real money:
+Ours is, and it is deliberately strict — it's the bar we use before adding a strategy to real money:

-The in-sample mirage, exhibit A: Connors TPS on the Nasdaq.
-Strongest raw performer of its whole batch — Sharpe 0.96, eight positive years out of eight.
+Exhibit A: Connors TPS on the Nasdaq.
+This is a specific scale-in variant — not plain RSI(2) dip-buying, which is very much alive (more on that below).
+TPS was the strongest raw performer of its whole batch: Sharpe 0.96, eight positive years out of eight.
 Out-of-sample: 0.006.
 Not negative — just nothing.
 A decade of beautiful backtest compressed into a coin flip the moment the data was unseen.
-This single result is why we never publish an in-sample number without its OOS twin.
+This is why we never publish an in-sample number without its OOS twin.

-Trend following in small doses — 44 variants, 0 passed.
-Clenow-style core trend on an 8-instrument panel: 0 of 24 configurations.
+Trend following — 44 variants, 0 cleared the bar.
+Clenow-style core trend across an 8-instrument panel: 0 of 24.
 Carver-style acceleration: 0 of 20.
-The honest finding isn't that trend following is dead — it's that single-instrument trend runs a Sharpe of 0.2–0.5 and needs 30–100 markets to become an account, which no retail-scale panel delivers.
+But the honest finding isn't "trend is dead" — it's that single-instrument trend runs a Sharpe of 0.2–0.5 and needs 30–100 markets to become an account.
+Retail-scale panels can't get there, so it fails our bar.
+Run it at institutional breadth and it's a real strategy — just not one you or I can build alone.

 The survivors share one trait

-Read that list again and notice what's not on it: not one classic chart pattern.
-Every survivor is either a structural or calendar flow — somebody has to trade at the weekly gold close, at month-end bond rebalancing, before scheduled Fed meetings, regardless of what the chart looks like — or a simple idea wearing a regime filter.
-That's the trait.
+Read that list and notice what's not on it: not one classic chart pattern.
+Every survivor is either a structural or calendar flow — somebody has to trade at the weekly gold close, at month-end bond rebalancing, before scheduled Fed meetings, regardless of what the chart looks like — or a simple mean-reversion idea on a liquid, flow-driven market.
 Flows recur because they're driven by obligations, not opinions.
-Chart patterns die because everyone can see them, and what everyone can see gets sold to everyone.
-If you want the arithmetic of what a few genuinely different survivors do together, that's the portfolio math — but first, the practical part.
+Chart patterns fade because everyone can see them, and what everyone can see gets sold to everyone.

 Three questions that kill most backtests in five minutes